jsummers/deark/readme.txt

      Print technical and debugging information. -d2 and -d3 are more verbose.
   -dprefix <msg>
      Start each line printed by -d with this prefix.
 Default is "DEBUG: ".
+  -enc ascii
+     Print all messages using ASCII character only.
+The default is to use Unicode (UTF-8 encoding, when the encoding is relevant).
+     This only affects messages printed to the terminal.
+It does not affect the extracted data files.
   -msgstostderr
      Print all messages to stderr, instead of stdout.
 This option should be be placed first on the command line, as it might not affect messages